What is Microfilm?

 Uses and Applications

 Microfilm has been used in various applications, from archival preservation to data storage and dissemination.
-In libraries, archives, and government agencies, it is commonly used to preserve fragile or deteriorating documents, ensuring their long-term survival for future generations.
-Microfilm has also been used in the finance, insurance, and healthcare industries for records management and compliance purposes.
+It is commonly used in libraries, archives, and government agencies to preserve fragile or deteriorating documents, ensuring their long-term survival for future generations.
+Microfilm has also been used for records management and compliance in the finance, insurance, and healthcare industries.

 Enduring Relevance